Skip to main content

 Quality Rating90%Good+

-All TBC Homes Analysed
+All 55 Homes Analysed

 Every care home in our Reading database has been checked against CQC records, with current inspection reports and pricing information.